Theragun vs Hypervolt: Which Percussion Massager Wins in 2026?

 Features & Functionality

 The Theragun Elite packs an OLED screen, smart app integration via Bluetooth, and five built-in routines.
 I'll be honest: I used the app twice and forgot about it.
 The force meter on the screen, though?
-Genuinely useful — it tells you how hard you're pressing, which prevents you from being a hero on a tender quad.
+Genuinely useful — it tells you how hard you're pressing, which prevents you .

 Hypervolt 2 has three speed settings (versus Theragun's five) and Bluetooth connectivity to the Hyperice app with Apple Health sync.
 It comes with five attachments versus Theragun's five as well, so it's a wash there.
 Neither comes close to the TOLOCO's 10 heads and 20 speeds for sheer feature count — but more speeds don't mean better speeds.